Large-time behavior of the 2D thermally non-diffusive Boussinesq equations with Navier-slip boundary conditions: Introduction

 \section{Introduction}

-In real world phenomena, fluids are affected by external forces including boundary conditions (parameterized in periodic domains with a forcing term) and external physics, such as the effects of active scalars attached to the flow.
-Active scalars are not only advected by the fluid but also induce a force on the fluid itself; examples in the ocean include temperature and salinity.
-Temperature differences imply density variations due to thermal expansion, which in turn result in buoyancy forces through gravitation.
-Here we are concerned with the Boussinesq approximation where these active scalars only affect fluids through buoyancy forces and variations in viscosity resulting from the thermal expansion are neglected.
+In real-world phenomena, fluid behavior is influenced by external forces, boundary conditions, and various physical factors, including active scalars that characterize the flow.
+In the ocean, temperature and salinity are common examples of these scalars.
+This paper focuses on the Boussinesq approximation, where density variations due to temperature differences are retained only for generating buoyancy forces under the influence of gravity.
+Here, the active scalar (typically representing temperature or density), which diffuses and is advected by the fluid, affects the flow solely through buoyancy forces.
 The Boussinesq system is given by

-where $u$ is the velocity, $\theta$ is the active tracer, $\hat{k}$ represents the vertical direction ($\hat{k} = e_2$ in 2D, $\hat{k} = e_3$ in 3D), $\nu$ is the viscosity, and $\mu$ is the diffusivity of the active scalar.
+where $u$ is the velocity, $\theta$ is the active scalar, $\hat{k}$ represents the vertical direction ($\hat{k} = e_2$ in 2D, $\hat{k} = e_3$ in 3D), $\nu$ is the viscosity, and $\mu$ is the diffusivity of the active scalar.
 In full space with $\nu, \mu >0$, the system has a unique global weak solution with initial data in $L^p$, with improved regularity of the solution when the initial data is smooth \cite{Cannon_DiBenedetto_1980}.
-Limiting cases are natural extensions for study, allowing one to either more easily approximate or gain insight into dominating behaviors of the system.
-For example, compressible ($\nabla \cdot u \neq 0$) adiabatic ($\mu = 0$) inviscid ($\nu = 0$) flows are commonly considered in astrophysics (see, e.g, \cite{WoodBushby_2016}).
+Limiting cases are natural extensions for study, allowing one to gain insight into dominating behaviors of the system.
+For example, compressible ($\nabla \cdot u \neq 0$) adiabatic ($\mu = 0$) and inviscid ($\nu = 0$) flows are commonly considered in astrophysics (see, e.g., \cite{WoodBushby_2016}).

-The particular limiting case we consider in this paper is the case where the fluid has an active tracer whose diffusivity is negligible, i.e. $\mu = 0$.
-In particular we consider the 2D incompressible, thermally non-diffusive Boussinesq equations (boundary conditions to be specified later):
+The particular limiting case we consider in this paper is the case where the fluid has an active scalar whose diffusivity is negligible, i.e. $\mu = 0$.
+In particular we consider the 2D incompressible, thermally non-diffusive Boussinesq equations